 The motorcycles are back out again, as are the saloon cars, along with a mouth-watering array of historic Formula 1 and sports cars of the 1950s and 1960s in an action-packed programme of wheel-to-wheel racing.
 In the air, as ever, will be an array of Spitfires and Hurricanes, of a type that flew from Goodwood to fight the Battle of Britain.

-The day culminates in the Prize Giving ceremony where Lord March awards his much-coveted prizes and medals.
+The day culminates in the Prize Giving ceremony where The Duke of Richmond and Gordon awards his much-coveted prizes and medals.
 Memories are made of this.